If you're going to kill us, make it quick -- we are sick of waiting on death row

 If a convoy were to arrive again today, I would remind them of what I said and I would tell them that they are partners in the regime and Russia's crimes.

-And I would tell the international community that if they have decided, with Bashar al-Assad, to kill us all then, please have mercy on us and make it fast.
+And I would tell the international community that if they have decided, with Bashar al-Assad, to kill us all, then please have mercy on us and make it fast.
 Because we're tired of waiting our turn on death row.

 I would tell the international community to please burn the charters and treaties of the United Nations with regards to protecting human beings and their rights, chief among them the right to life.

-And to those around the world who have put humanity first, who have tried to stop the killing of innocents with their fundraising and demonstrations in solidarity with Eastern Ghouta.
+And to those around the world who have put humanity first, who have tried to stop the killing of innocents with their fund-raising and demonstrations in solidarity with Eastern Ghouta.
 I say thank you.